What is Confluence? A complete overview for 2026

 Just like in Google Docs, you get real-time editing.
 Multiple people can be in a page at the same time, writing and making changes together.
 You can see their cursors moving around, leave comments for feedback, and easily track every version of the document.

 But maybe its biggest strength is its ecosystem of integrations.
 Confluence connects with thousands of other tools, including Jira, Slack, Trello, and Figma.
 This means you can pull live project statuses, updated designs, or relevant conversations right into your documents.
-It’s a huge help for reducing the amount of time you spend switching between tabs just to get the full picture.
+It’s a huge help for seeing the full picture without having to switch contexts constantly.

 A complete breakdown of Confluence pricing